gritcoding/microbit/Instructions/PathChaser/PathChaser_simple.md

 Build a game where you need to bring a moving dot (path chaser) to a fixed position on the board - let's call it a portal.
 The dot will move in the direction that the microbit board is tilted.

 ### Step 1
 Starting point in the game - let's place the portal in a random position on the board, and the moving dot in the middle.
-I will remember the position of the chaser with variabled "current_x" and "current_y" and the position of the portal with variables "portal_x" and "portal_y".
+I will remember the position of the chaser with variables "current_x" and "current_y" and the position of the portal with variables "portal_x" and "portal_y".
-> We can turn on or off a single point on the board without modifying the other lights by using the "plot" and "unplot" options in hte LED menu.
+> We can turn on or off a single point on the board without changing the other lights by using the "plot" and "unplot" options in hte LED menu.

 ![set portal and chaser position](/Instructions/PathChaser/images/Setup_portal_chaser.png)